Josef Lebovic Gallery

 Member of ANZAAB - Australia

-Dealers for over 47 years in Australian and Internataional art and works on paper and books from 15th century to 21 centuries, and photography from 1850s to 2000s.
+Josef Lebovic Gallery have been dealers for over 47 years in Australian and International art and works on paper; books from the 15th to 21st centuries, and photography from the 1850s to 2000s.
+In association with Kasz Books for the Sydney Rare Book Fair 2025.

 Contact Information